-The NZ Army contribution to the UNITAF and UNOSOM Missions consisted of;
+The New Zealand Army’s contribution to the UNITAF and UNOSOM Missions consisted of.

 - NZ Supply Detachment, November 1992 to July 1993